OmarShahwanGitHub/InCollege/README.md

 - Post-login menu with job search, find someone, and learn skills options
 - Account limit enforcement (maximum 5 accounts)
 - Under construction notices for undeveloped features
+- Search for classmates, view their profiles, and send connection requests with duplicate-request and self-request validation
+- Persistent storage of pending connection requests plus a menu to review incoming requests